-Boston Properties paid Applied Printing Technologies, a printing company affiliated with Mr. Mortimer B. Zuckerman, approximately \$79,000, \$76,000 and \$73,000 during the years ended December 31, 2003, 2002 and 2001, respectively, for printing services principally relating to the printing of our annual report to shareholders.
-The selection of Applied Printing Technologies as the printer for our annual report to shareholders was made through a bidding process open to multiple printing companies.
+Boston Properties paid Applied Printing Technologies, a printing company affiliated with Mr. Mortimer B. Zuckerman, approximately \$53,000, \$79,000, and \$76,000 during the years ended December 31, 2004, 2003 and 2002, respectively, for printing services principally relating to the printing of our annual report to shareholders.
+The selection of Applied Printing Technologies as the printer for our annual report to stockholders was made through a bidding process open to multiple printing companies.